 When King George IV of England died in 1830, he left no living heirs.
 Second brother Frederick would have been king, but he had died.
 Third brother, William ruled until 1837, and his death without issue started the process all over again.
 Fourth brother Edward was up next, but he had been dead for 17 years.
 Thus it was that a teenager named Victoria, daughter of Edward, was awakened one morning and told that she was now Queen of England.
 Yikes.
 A bevy of advisors hovered around her as she learned the ropes and took control of her kingdom.
 After her marriage in 1840, her Prince-Consort Albert became the person she relied upon most and his death was devastating to her.
 During Victoria’s long reign, life in England changed in several ways: white became the color of choice for wedding dresses [because Victoria wore white]; railroads criss-crossed the land; free schools were set up for all children; laws were passed forbidding certain work for children; India became part of the Empire; all things Scottish became fashionable [when Victoria and Albert wore tartans and vacationed in Balmoral]; Victoria popularized the use of ether during two childbirths; electric street lights in London replaced gas; and she gave her name to an entire era, with its associations with over-decorating, imperialism, prudery, and a bit of stodginess.
-Until the present Queen, no one had ruled for a longer on the English throne.
+Until the present Queen, no one had ruled longer on the English throne.

 During the Victorian Era, many changes occurred in the English diet.
 Breakfast as we know it was developed, leading to the ‘proper English’ menu, still ubiquitous today.
 Food stuffs and flavors came in from the far-flung Empire, especially curries from India, as in Kedgeree.